agama-project/agama/doc/storage_ui.md

   disabled then the upper limit of the root one disappears)

-To make that possible, the size limits of the volumes that are affected by one or several of those circumstances will be set as "automatic" by default.
+To make that possible, the size limits of the volumes that are affected by one or several of those circumstances will be set as "auto-calculated" by default.
 If that's the case, a tool-tip will be available next to each set of limits to explain the rationale of the current values.

 Let's consider the following example in which some volumes are configured like this in the control